Rare Mastiff Dog Breeds

 Overtime, their numbers diminished greatly that they almost vanished, but were brought back from near extinction by a group of fanciers in the 1970s.
 A Society of Cane Corso Lovers was formed in 1983.

-Daily Activity: In addition to a large outdoor area for play, exercise and training, the CC should be taken out for daily walks for his well-being of mind and body.
+In addition to a large outdoor area for play, exercise and training, the CC should be taken out for exercise a couple of times a day for his well-being and mental stimulation.

 • Hip dysplasia,